wp-plugins/constant-contact-api/readme.txt

 <a href="http://www.hostgator.com" rel="nofollow">HostGator</a> reps said whitelisting your own domain is <strong>not an issue that affects website security</strong>.

-= My gradients aren't working on the Form Designer! = This plugin uses <a href="http://ozh.in/kw">Ozh's gradient script</a>.
+= My gradients aren't working on the Form Designer! = This plugin uses Ozh's gradient script.
 Please refer to that page.

 = What is the plugin license? =
 Good news, this plugin is free for everyone!
 The plugin is [licensed under the GPL](http://www.gnu.org/licenses/gpl-3.0.txt "View the GPL License").